RichardMidnight/sd/README.md

  - Easily write an image to an sd card

- - Works entirely on a Raspberry Pi terminal.
+ - Works entirely on a Raspberry Pi in terminal.
 No Windows or Mac needed.

  - Creates a compressed image file that will resize to fill the new card it is put on.